 A variety of environmental and anthropogenic factors have been proposed to explain the incidence of hatchery-origin strays entering the White Salmon River, though the exact causes are not well known (Silver et al. 2021).
 Interactions between hatchery-origin URB strays and native tule fall Chinook are believed to lead to a loss in productivity of the native tule population (e.g., through hybridization and redd superimposition) (NMFS 2017).
 As part of the Terms and Conditions (T&C) in the Biological Opinion for upriver bright fall Chinook increased production at Little White Salmon NFH (NMFS 2017; T&C 2b), the USFWS is to manage the abundance of hatchery-origin URB fall Chinook that spawn naturally in the White Salmon River so that the abundance does not exceed 3,000 adults, based on a 3-year moving average.
-Several different methods have been previously discussed for assessing whether the 3,000 hatchery adults from the Little White Salmon NFH URB program threshold has been exceeded, including WDFW point estimates, expanded coded-wire tag recoveries, and assuming 90% of hatchery fish are from the Little White Salmon River NFH (Silver et al. 2021).
-Using the WDFW estimates of total hatchery spawners, the 3-year average for 2019 - 2021 was 4,304.
-Regardless of the approach, the general assessment is that the 3-year average for 2019 - 2021 would exceed the 3,000-hatchery adult threshold.
-Exceedance of this T&C triggered a review by the USFWS, in cooperation with NMFS, to see what happened and what actions could be taken to address this exceedance (NMFS 2021).
-Based on the review, the exceedance was caused by a high level of

-Little White Salmon NFH URB fall Chinook salmon that strayed into the White Salmon River in 2019, which was believed to be an anomaly (NMFS 2021).
-A few factors outside the Little White Salmon NFH URB hatchery releases and adult trap operations may have contributed the high stray rate in 2019 including hatchery returns higher than forecasted and reduced harvest combined with low Bonneville Pool levels (NMFS 2021).
-For return years 2021 and 2022, the Little White Salmon NFH executed several actions to manage hatchery URB fall Chinook salmon staying including maximizing adult ladder operation to collect adults, surplussing adult fish earlier in the run, and coordinating with BPA and USACE to maintain a minimum Bonneville Dam forebay pool level of 74 feet during the URB run.
+Several different methods have been previously discussed for assessing whether the 3,000 hatchery adults from the Little White Salmon NFH URB program threshold has been exceeded, including WDFW point estimates, expanded coded-wire tag recoveries, and assuming 90% of hatchery fish from WDFW estimates are from the Little White Salmon River NFH (Silver et al. 2021).
+Depending on the approach used results in slightly different estimates of URBs from Little White Salmon NFH on the spawning grounds.
+Using the WDFW estimates of total hatchery spawners (and the assumed percentage of Little White Salmon NFH's component of the total strays based on proportion of Little White Salmon NFH CWT s recovered), the 3-year average for 2020 - 2022 was 3,592.
+Using the expanded coded-wire tag recoveries of URBs from the Little White Salmon NFH results in a 3-year average of 2,147.
+Using a percentage of the hatchery fish from WDFS estimates varies depending on the percentage used.
+The previously used 90% of the WDFW estimate assumed to be URBs from Little White Salmon NFH based on the average proportion of coded wire tag recoveries from 2013-2019 results in a 3-year average of 3,233.
+If the individual return year proportions of URBs from Little White Salmon NFH based on coded wire tag recoveries is applied to the WDFW estimates, the 3-year average would be 2,984.
+Exceedance of this T&C in 2020 triggered a review by the USFWS, in cooperation with NMFS, to see what happened and what actions could be taken to address this exceedance.
+Based on the review, the exceedance was caused by a high level of Little White Salmon NFH URB fall Chinook salmon that strayed into the White Salmon River in 2019, which was believed to be an anomaly.
+A few factors outside the Little White Salmon NFH URB hatchery releases and adult trap operations may have contributed the high stray rate in 2019 including hatchery returns higher than forecasted and reduced harvest combined with low Bonneville Pool levels.
+For return years 2021 - 2023, the Little White Salmon NFH executed several actions to manage hatchery URB fall Chinook salmon straying including maximizing adult ladder operation to collect adults, surplussing adult fish earlier in the run, and coordinating with BPA and USACE to maintain a minimum Bonneville Dam forebay pool level of 74 feet during the URB run.
+Continued exceedance of the T&C beyond estimates including the anomaly year in 2019 may require additional management actions to reduce straying and those actions will be discussed during reconsultation that needs to be initiated by August 2024 (NMFS 2017).